-Hypertension is associated with an increased risk of developing PAD.
-However this association is weaker than for cerebrovascular and coronary disease.
-In addition, hypertension risk factor is less when compared to smoking and diabetes.
+The risk of PAD also increases with hypertension.
+However, this association is weaker than for cerebrovascular and coronary disease.
+In addition, the hypertension risk factor is not as large as the risk posed by smoking and diabetes.

 Something that is not talked about a great deal is hyperhomocysteinemia.
 Increased levels of homocysteine levels are detected in approximately 30-40% of patients with lower extremity PAD.
 This association between hyperhomocysteinemia and PAD has been suggested to be stronger than for coronary artery disease.

-Traditional treatment goals for intermittent claudication are to relieve symptoms of pain while walking, to increase walking capacity, and to improve quality of life.
-The approach for these patient involved a multi-faceted approach to address the risk factors, pharmacologic agents (antiplatelet agents, phosphodiesterase inhibitor, statins) and invasive procedures.
-These invasive procedures include endovascular interventions such as angioplasty, stent, atherectomy and combination.
-More invasive procedures would include endarterectomy, thrombectomy and bypasses.
+Traditional treatment goals for intermittent claudication are to relieve symptoms of PAD such as the pain of walking, increasing walking capacity, and improving quality of life.
+The approach for these patients involves a multi-faceted approach to address the risk factors, pharmacologic agents (antiplatelet agents, phosphodiesterase inhibitor, statins), and invasive procedures.
+These invasive procedures include endovascular interventions such as angioplasty, stent, atherectomy, and combination.
+More invasive procedures would include endarterectomy, thrombectomy, and bypass.

 At The Surgical Clinic, PLLC, board-certified vascular surgeons are trained and equipped to assess, identify and provide various treatment options for our patients.
 This may include conservative risk and behavior modifications, pharmacologic agents.
 Depending on the severity of IC and CLI, the next steps may include invasive interventions which we will provide the full spectrum of treatment tailored to the needs of the patients.